 There are many reasons why you might have lower back pain when you cough.
 Some are easy to fix, while others might need medical attention.
 Here are some common causes of back pain and tips for finding relief:

-If your mattress is over a five to seven years old, it maybe be time to replace it.
+If your mattress is over 5 to 7 years old, it maybe be time to replace it.
 Try a firmer or softer mattress, whichever your back prefers.
 A sign of an old mattress is sagging in the middle or where you sleep.

 Stress, whether physical or emotional, often causes bodily stress.
 If the stress is caused by the coughing itself, try to relax instead of trying to fight the cough.
 For emotional stress, you can reduce your stress levels with breathing exercises, journaling, and other forms of self-care.